econnet/econ/motivation.rst

 An alternative to a company owning a complex system is to use `open development`_: the complex system is open source and one offers work on it as a service.

-The costs to develop a complex systems alone are prohibitive.
+The effort to develop a complex system alone are prohibitive.
 The consumer will not want to pay the effort more times.
 This demands for cooperation on all levels.
-Complex systems are better not owned.
+Opening up the description of the complex system, makes it easy to cooperatively work on it.

 Because `open development`_ is less effort, those who start will force others to follow to stay competitive.